Why We Work with Grassroots Organizers

 Supporting grassroots organizations that work in communities of color in our seven battleground states is a major component of NOPE’s strategy for defending democracy.
 Democrats cannot win without these voters.
-Our partners build long-term relationships by empowering their constituents to address issues that impact their daily lives.This positions them for success in registering voters, turning out the vote for races up and down the ballot, and ensuring that all votes are counted in narrowly contested elections.
+The organizations we recommend build long-term relationships by empowering their constituents to address issues that impact their daily lives.This positions them for success in registering voters, turning out the vote for races up and down the ballot, and ensuring that all votes are counted in narrowly contested elections.
 Working with these groups advances our shared commitment to democracy.

 Investing in these groups promotes racial justice and fights voter suppression with impacts that endure beyond a single election cycle or campaign.

 The Somos program in Arizona works with Latino communities throughout the state.
 It conducts long-term organizing in Latino communities and engages directly with Latino voters to turn out for elections in support of progressive candidates and causes, including the 2022 re-election of Senator Mark Kelley.
-For 2024, Somos has a comprehensive plan to contact 1.2 million voters in Arizona to help re-elect President Biden.
+For 2024, Somos implemented a comprehensive plan to contact 1.2 million voters in Arizona to help Democrats win up and down the ballot.

 GEORGIA: BLACK VOTERS MATTER

 Black Voters Matter works to increase civic engagement and build permanent community power in rural areas, small cities, and towns with predominantly Black communities - the very same areas often ignored by the political establishment and the media.
-In 2024 they plan to conduct comprehensive, issue-based campaigns in 77 counties to reach 1.5 million black voters.
+In 2024 they conducted comprehensive, issue-based campaigns in 77 counties to reach 1.5 million black voters.

 MICHIGAN: MICHIGAN PEOPLE’S CAMPAIGN